Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Introduction

 The quest for the optimal path between two points, a cornerstone of navigation and control theory, finds profound expression in the classical Zermelo's navigation problem.
 Originally formulated by Ernst Zermelo in his seminal work~\cite{zermelo1931navigationsproblem}, the problem seeks the trajectory of minimal travel time for an agent moving with constant self-propulsion speed in a known fluid flow by adjusting the steering direction.
 Beyond its theoretical elegance, this framework holds critical importance for a variety of modern applications, from micro-robots navigating vascular networks for targeted drug delivery~\cite{nelson2010microrobots, park2017multifunctional, manzari2021targeted}, to autonomous underwater and aerial vehicles operating in oceanic and atmospheric environments~\cite{trincavelli2008towards, lermusiaux2017future, bellemare2020autonomous, chai2020monitoring}.
 The core challenge lies in the interplay between the agent's own propulsion and the advective power of the flow, which often dominates the dynamics, necessitating a control strategy that can exploit environmental forces rather than simply resist them.

 The study of Zermelo's problem has traditionally been approached through the lens of optimal control theory.
 Within this framework, one can derive a differential equation governing the evolution of the agent's steering direction, which serves as the necessary condition for optimality (see, e.g., Ref.~\cite[Sec.
 2.7]{bryson2018applied}).
-For relatively simple flow fields, this equation admits analytical solutions~\cite{techy2011optimal}, enabling the construction of optimal trajectories.
+For relatively simple flow fields, this equation admits analytical solutions~\cite{techy2011optimal, liebchen2019optimal}, enabling the construction of optimal trajectories.
 In more complex environments, however, numerical techniques are required.
-The challenge is further complicated by the absence of a known initial condition for the steering equation, which in practice must be determined using shooting methods~\cite{kirk2004optimal}.
+The challenge is further complicated by the absence of a known initial condition for the steering equation, which in practice must be determined using shooting methods~\cite{kirk2004optimal, biferale2019zermelo}.
+Recently, this approach was generalized to the curved manifolds for steady environments~\cite{piro2021optimal, piro2022efficiency}.

-This classical formulation faces two crucial limitations.
-First, calculating the optimal path requires perfect and global knowledge of the flow field.
-Second, the resulting optimal trajectories can be unstable.
-In systems exhibiting chaotic dynamics -- characterized by exponential separation of nearby trajectories -- infinitesimal uncertainties in initial conditions or control inputs are amplified, leading to drastic deviations from the planned route~\cite{angelo2009chaos, biferale2019zermelo}.
-In these cases, pre-computed optimal control strategies become ineffective.
-Both limitations are violated in turbulent flows, which dominate oceanic and atmospheric environments~\cite{vallis2017atmospheric, boffetta2012two}.
-The requirement for perfect flow knowledge is unrealistic, as operational forecasts are inherently coarse-grained, forcing an agent to operate with incomplete information.
-Furthermore, turbulence is a canonical example of a chaotic system, meaning the stability condition is violated.